 Our approach to expanding existing markets and accessing new markets is multifaceted.
-We seek to expand our geographic footprint, pursue strategic acquisitions and cultivate relationships with our existing customer base.
+We seek to expand our geographic footprint, pursue strategic acquisitions and organic investments and cultivate relationships with our existing customer base.
 We work with our customers to develop innovative supply chain solutions that enable us to consistently deliver the high quality products they need when they need them.
 By being a consistent and reliable supplier, we are able to maintain and grow our market share with both new and existing customers.

-We continually broaden our product offering and supplier base.
+We maintain a diverse universe of suppliers that allows us to strategically partner with the largest manufacturers of the products we distribute while simultaneously ensuring that our customers have access to alternative sources of supply and high quality products across the entire spectrum of their PVF needs.
+We continually broaden our product and service offerings and supplier base.
 Product expansion opportunities include alloy, chrome, stainless products, gaskets, seals and other industrial supply products.
-We remain focused on higher margin products such as valves, valve automation, measurement and instrumentation, as well as, high alloy products.
+We remain focused on products and value added services such as valves, valve automation, measurement and instrumentation, as well as, high alloy products that command higher margins.